jmp/picopic/README.md

 # Picopic

-[Picopic](https://picopic.io) is a small web service for optimizing images.
+Picopic is a small web service for optimizing images.
+It consists of a React frontend running at https://picopic.io/, and a backend exposing an API at https://api.picopic.io/.
-Currently, it can be used to optimize PNG images via a web browser.
+Currently, the service can be used to optimize PNG images via a web browser.

+This is a hobby project.
+Its purpose was to teach me more about the different AWS services, serverless/microservice architecture, and infrastructure as code using [CDK](https://aws.amazon.com/cdk/).
+Everything in the project, from frontend to backend including all the AWS services, is defined in code.

 ## Repositories